drzhelnov/drzhelnov.github.io/README.md

 _Key Achievements:_

-- Negotiated with 2 prospective clients after 1 week on the platforms, secured 1 long-term partnership offer.
+- Negotiated with 4 clients, completed 3 jobs, secured 1 long-term partnership offer.
-- Have worked on a large research report for pharma that involved a literature review and editing of interview transcripts.
+- Have completed a large research report for pharma that involved a literature review as well as editing and analysis of interview transcripts.
 - [Built on experience with a previous project (Zheln.com) to lay out service options for clients.](https://zheln.com/)

-### Previous:

 2020&ndash;2022